krocha41/Horiseon-website-agency/README.md

 # Horiseon Website

 ## Description
-This is a description of the website
+This is a website where I had edited the code to make it more accessable for the viewers.
+So that their own site is optimized for search engines.

 ## Live Demo
 [View live demo now](https://krocha41.github.io/Horiseon-website-agency/)